Pankekki/pancakestuff/README.md

-#My First Respository
+# My First Respository

-##Table of Contents
+## Table of Contents
 1. desserts
 2. drinks
 3. pancakes

-##Description
+## Description
-A repository about various kinds of foods that pancake the hooman enjoys.
+1. Stuff that pancake the hooman likes to enjoy.